Tmw/tiemenwaterreus.com/content/posts/linear-regression-elixir-phoenix-liveview-I.md

 end
 ```

 In this module we define a struct that holds our training data.
-A list of X and Y coordinates called _points_. and some utility functions to initialize a new `%Data{}` struct and to add a point to an existing dataset.
+A list of X and Y coordinates called _points_ and some utility functions to initialize a new `%Data{}` struct and to add a point to an existing dataset.

 ## Adjusting the weights